“You have to drink a protein shake or eat a protein-rich meal immediately after your workout”.

 Thus, the main source for our performance throughout the day, in the gym or at work, are carbohydrates.
 So it’s not a surprise that we can use up a lot of the stored glycogen by the end of a workout or other activities.

-In order to perform in the best conditions every day, make sure that your nutrition includes enough carbs.
+In order to perform as good as possible every day, make sure that your nutrition includes enough carbs.
 This accounts for everything, getting stronger in the gym, building muscle or even just to be up to speed.

 So far so good, but what’s the problem with that?